Future Skills in a Networked Society

 - Sustaining myself

-And it was also a way for ourselves to be comfortable with ambiguity.
-It was the first time we were enabling and supporting people to develop and improve themselves through a bunch of personalized and supportive learning experiences and work practices.
+And it was also a way for us to be comfortable with ambiguity.
+It was the first time we were enabling and supporting people to develop and improve themselves through many personalized and supportive learning experiences and work practices.

 Future Work Skills